 - Harvest by pulling pods from plants

-- Pests and diseases include beetles, corn earworms, aphids, root-knot nematodes, and fungus
+- For diseases and pests, practice crop rotation.
+Pests and diseases include beetles, corn earworms, stink bugs, aphids, root-knot nematodes, fungus, and cabbage loopers.

 Choose a variety of okra — or two — suited not only to your climate but also to your kitchen.
 Pod size and color are important to some cooks.
 Texture of the okra — with just the right slickness after cooking and the presence of okra’s characteristic ribs — are standard factors.
 No matter which okra you choose, harvesting the pods when young is essential.